-American medical school, residency training, and USMLE examinations are recognized by the Belize Medical Council for all specialties.
+The Belize Medical Council recognizes American medical school, residency training, and USMLE examinations for all specialties.
 Further examinations are not needed.
 Only Belize Citizens can obtain a full medical license, non-citizens can obtain a temporary medical license.

 The Bermuda Medical Council accepts registration from physicians who are board certified in their specialty.

 The American Family Physician Board has a reciprocity agreement with the College of Family Physicians of Canada (CCFPC).
 This enables US-boarded Family Physicians to directly seek certification by the CCFPC often without needing additional exams.

 Other specialties, depending on the province, may require further examination.
 Check out our Ultimate Guide to Practicing Medicine in Canada.

 The Cayman Islands medical board accepts board certification by the American Board of Medical Specialties.
 You also need a current US medical license and at least 3 years work experience after completing postgraduate education to be eligible for medical licensure.

 There is no single national governing body that regulates medical registration for international medical graduates.
 Your active US medical license translates into an active Chinese medical license.
 Often job recruiters or the company/hospital hiring will help you submit the necessary paperwork.
 Fluency in Mandarin is not required since most foreign doctors will work in hospitals and clinics catering to the large international community.
 You do not need to take additional tests or exams.
 For more information, check out our Ultimate Guide to Practicing Medicine in China .